openafs-contrib/openafs-filesystem-stress-test-framework/README.md

 ### Edit *config.cfg* before setup
 The formatting of *config.cfg* is of a key value pair with "=" as the delimiter

+All chance parameters are the percentage likelihood a certain operation happens on a given file

+_test-time_ is an integer value for the minutes the test will run

 ### Setting up test directories and files
 Run ```make init``` to establish the test files and test directories.
 Directories will be in the format of **testFiles-#** inside of the **TestDirectory** directory